sanskrit/raw_etexts/mixed/ebhAratI-sampat/AgamaH/tantrashAstram/kulachu.DAmaNitantram_chaturtho_bhAgaH.md

   In the concluding portion of this Chapter the Devi says thatHer chief forms are represented by Mahishamardinî, Kâlî, andTripurâbhairavî, the last being considered the primary manifestation (VII.
 37).
 This work inculcates the worship of Yoginîs as a part of Kula-worship, on Kula-days (Kulavâra) andKula-tithis, specially on the 14th day of the moon.

-  \The Kulavâras have been described in the Yâmalas fromwhich they have been quoted in the Tantrasâra as follows“Tuesday and Friday are Kula days while Wesdnesday is bothKula and Akula, the rest being all Akula” [(2)[^58] Again all Tithiswith an uneven number are Akula; with an even number Kulawith the exception of the second, sixth and tenth which areboth Kula and Akula.\](3)[^59]
+  \The Kulavâras have been described in the Yâmalas fromwhich they have been quoted in the Tantrasâra as follows“Tuesday and Friday are Kula days while Wesdnesday is bothKula and Akula, the rest being all Akula” [(2)[^58] Again all Tithiswith an uneven number are Akula; with an even number Kulawith the exception of the second, sixth and tenth which areboth Kula and Akula.\]^390[^59]

 [^58]: "Ravichandrau guruh saurish chattvârashchâkulâ matâh Bhaumashukrau kulâkhyau tu budhavârah kulâkulah.
 See Patala VII.
 38."

 [^59]: "Dvitiya dashami shashthì kulâkulamudâhritam Vishamâshchakulah sarvâh sheshâshcha tithayah kulâh Similarly all Nakshatras with an even number are Kula : Vârunârdrâbhijinmûlang kulâkulamudâhritam Kulani samadhishnyâni sheshabhâny akulâni cha."

+[^390]: 3

   The evening rite, consisting in the offering of food to jackals,is described at length.
 The Devî towards the end says “Thouart the Guru of all the Tantras and neither I nor Hari.
 Therefore Thou art the Revealer of the Tantras.
 I entered into Thybody (as Shakti) and thereby Thou didst become the Lord(Prabhu).
 There is none but Myself who is the Mother tocreate (Kâryyavibhâvinî) (4)[^60] and therefore it is when creation

-[^60]: " That is She has the disposition to act or to carry out what He wills.
-She alone hasKartrittva for the Father as efficient cause does not act, but the Mother in whose womb theseed of the world is sown alone does so"

 takes place that sonship is in Thee.
 Thou alone art the Fatherwho wills what I do (Kâryyavibhâvaka) and none else.